newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ## Import a Single Response From ID

-- Defintion: Ability to import a single response from a survey source.
+- Definition: Ability to import a single response from a survey source.

 ---------

 ## Anonymous User Management

-- Defintion: Ability to have user profiles which can be anonymized and limit usage of specific surveys (1 token = 1 survey response).
+- Definition: Ability to have user profiles which can be anonymized and limit usage of specific surveys (1 token = 1 survey response).

 ---------

 ## Mark Surveys as "Test" Surveys

-- Defintion: Ability to mark a survey as a test survey, making it bypass the blockchain communications.
+- Definition: Ability to mark a survey as a test survey, making it bypass the blockchain communications.